Scott Langlinais, CPA

 Expense report auditing procedure resulting in $700k in findings and $525k recoveries from duplicated expenses, unused airline tickets, and policy violations.

-Prior to starting his own practice in 2003, Scott held public accounting and internal audit leadership positions, and served as Chief Audit Executive for a NASDAQ 100 software company.
+Prior to starting his practice in 2003, Scott held public accounting and internal audit leadership positions and served as Director of Internal Audit for a NASDAQ 100 software company.

-He received a BBA degree from the University of Notre Dame in 1991.
+He received a Bachelor of Business Administration degree with honors from the University of Notre Dame in 1991.